sperezintexas/SLCoverageBot/docs/ARCHITECTURE.md

 Components

 Slack Event Handler: Processes Slack events (assistant_thread_started, message.im) using Slack Bolt, triggering responses.
+slBotService: Core service that directs user requests to either Grok API for answers or to SeaLights API for coverage data, based on the user's request.
 Grok Service: Encapsulates logic for calling the xAI Grok API via WebClient, parsing responses, and formatting replies.
+SeaLights Service: Handles interactions with the SeaLights API to fetch code coverage and TGA reports.
 Spring Boot Application: Manages dependency injection, configuration, and application lifecycle.
 Tests: Unit and integration tests in src/test/kotlin/com/example, using JUnit 5 and MockK.